pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ## Requirements

 In order to execute the Hands On Labs you need:
-* A CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
+* A Spark 3 and Iceberg-enabled CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
 * No script code changes are required other than entering your Storage Bucket and Credentials at the top of each script.
 * Familiarity with Python and PySpark is highly recommended.
 * The files contained in the data folder should be manually loaded in the Storage Location of choice.
 If you are attending a CDE ACE Workshop, this will already have been done for you.
 Please validate this with your Cloudera Workshop Lead.